Michaela000/EPICHAD/project/lab_notebook_Michaela.md

     There were problems with downloading this dataset --> solution: use google chrome and not firefox/safari etc.!

 ## week 2 (10.05.2021 - 16.05.2021)
-- created github repository "EPICHAD"
+- created GitHub repository "EPICHAD"
   - updated README.md file
   - updated project.md
   - updated labnotebook